III. Industry Analysis

 - Total US revenue for Beer, Wine & Liquor Stores stood at $44.7 billion last year with total industry net income of $3.8 billion.
 Projected annual growth is forecast to be 2.9% over the next five years.

 - A sustained consumer shift away from drinking at restaurants, bars and nightclubs, towards drinking at home.
-Sales of alcoholic beverages at bars and restaurants fell 4.6% in 2010, while sales at liquor stores, supermarkets and other retailers for “at home” drinking rose 9.3%.
+Sales of alcoholic beverages at bars and restaurants fell 4.6%, while sales at liquor stores, supermarkets and other retailers for “at home” drinking rose 9.3%.
 Americans are consuming 10 drinks on average each month at home, compared with only 5.7 drinks in bars and restaurants.

 - Per capita consumption of alcohol is growing across the United States, today 67% of Americans are active drinkers, the highest since 1985.

-- Despite the worst recession in nearly 80 years, alcohol stores have proven to be largely recession proof with liquor store revenues expanding 9% in 2008, 1% in 2009 and 9.3%.
+- Despite the worst recession in nearly 80 years, alcohol stores have proven to be largely recession proof with liquor store revenues expanding 9% over the past five years.
 Industry experts are forecasting sustained revenue growth for liquor manufacturers and stores across the United States.